 More Qualified Alternatives Exist

-For iPhone and iPad data recovery specifically, independent labs like iPad Rehab (founded by Jessa Jones) are trusted by the FBI for forensic training.
-They regularly recover devices DriveSavers declared "unrecoverable."
+For iPhone and iPad data recovery specifically, independent labs like iPad Rehab (founded by Jessa Jones) regularly train law enforcement agencies in forensic data recovery techniques.
+They also regularly recover devices DriveSavers declared "unrecoverable."
+We have a video documenting one such case.

 What iPad Rehab documented about DriveSavers